How to reclaim VAT you've paid in another EU country if you’re registered for VAT in the UK.

 - have to register for VAT in the other EU country because of importing the goods

-If you’re registered for VAT in the UK you can’t use the refund scheme to reclaim VAT paid on goods you import into the UK from outside the EU.
-But you can reclaim the VAT as input tax on your VAT Return; you’ll need the import VAT certificate, form C79, showing that you’ve paid the import VAT.
+If you’re registered for VAT in the UK you cannot use the refund scheme to reclaim VAT paid on goods you import into the UK from outside the EU.
+But you can reclaim the VAT as input tax on your VAT Return.
+You’ll need the import VAT certificate, form C79, showing that you’ve paid the import VAT.

 Making a claim